-Falling back on HR (human resources) or corporate policy.
+Reiterating HR (human resources) or corporate policy.
 Whether you’re a small or large company, you can make company-wide policies that must be abided by.
 If you already have a policy like this in place, you can make sure to use the performance review to touch on any feedback you have for employees.

 If you’re not sure how to start getting feedback or a follow-up from your employees, try some of our tips:

-Consider adding manager feedback to your regular performance reviews, hold meetings where employees can let you know what they do and don’t like, or schedule one-on-one’s with your direct reports to see if there’s anything that needs to change.
-Asking for feedback from your employees is the first and most important step!
+Consider adding manager feedback to your regular performance reviews, holding meetings where employees can let you know what they do and don’t like or schedule one-on-one’s with your direct reports to see if there’s anything that needs to change.

 When an employee learned a new skill: “I noticed that you took the time to learn [X] and I really appreciate seeing that extra effort.
 I’ll be able to use your skills more in [X] situations.”

-Calling out something you want to see more of: “I noticed that you did [X] and I just wanted to say, that’s exactly what we’re looking for and I want to continue to see that great work from you.
+Acknowledging something you want to see more of: “I noticed that you did [X] and I just wanted to say, that’s exactly what we’re looking for and I want to continue to see that great work from you.
 Also, I’d like for the rest of our team to implement that as well.”

 Failure to meet a deadline: “It seems like there’s a lot on your schedule lately and I noticed you didn't hit [X] deadline.
 Can we walk through your progress together and the steps you need to take to complete this project?”

 Decline in performance: “You’ve always been a valued part of this team, but recently I have felt you pull back from your roles and responsibilities.
-Is there anything external that is affecting your performance, that we on this team could help out with?”
+Is there anything external that is affecting your performance that we on this team could help out with?”